 Private equity funding of $16.2m from the Australian Special Opportunity Fund managed by Lind Partners was also secured for the project.

 An additional funding of $5.8m was secured in the form of private funding ($3.525m) and government grants ($2.26m) in November 2012.

 Development of the Western Australia power project

 The Perth project was officially launched in January 2010 at Carnegie's Wave Energy Research Facility in Fremantle.
-It is being delivered in two stages.
+It was delivered in two stages.
 The first stage, with 2MW peak capacity, was launched in 2010 and completed in April 2011.
-The second stage will have a capacity of 3MW at peak.
+The second stage has a capacity of 3MW at peak.

 Performance evaluation of the Perth commercial demonstration project will help Carnegie to develop similar commercial scale projects and start earning revenues from this innovative renewable energy technology.

 Since the project is located in the area near to the HMAS Stirling Naval Base, Carnegie entered into a memorandum of understanding (MOU) with the Department of Defence in January 2009 for the development and offtake of power and water for the project.

 Contractors involved with the PWEP project

 An MOU was signed with Hatch Engineering for the engineering, procurement, construction and management of the project.